brieucpopper/LLaVA_RAG/README.md

 ## Getting VQA to run with uniform sampling RAG

-1. Create a CSV with columns ['index', 'image_path', 'transcript_text','timestamp'] thanks to conversion_script.py
+1. Create a CSV with columns ['index', 'image_path', 'transcript_text','timestamp'] thanks to step1
-2. Compute the embeddings with Bridgetower
-3. use scripts/chat_with_RAG
+2. Run step 2 to go from CSV ---> FAISS embedding

 ## Proof of concept part (./simple_runnable_PoC)
 the script proof_of_concept_RAG.py illustrates the whole process for only 4 images